-December 1, 2017 – Wheatridge, CO – The Society for Scholarly Publishing (SSP) is collaborating with Arnoud de Kemp to organize the APE 2018 Pre-Conference in Berlin, Germany, on January 15, 2018.
-Academic Publishing in Europe (APE) is an independent, multidisciplinary conference established in 2006 to be an ongoing international debate about the future of scholarly communication and scientific publishing.
+November 30, 2018 – Oakbrook Terrace, IL – The Society for Scholarly Publishing (SSP) is again collaborating with Arnoud de Kemp to organize the APE Pre-Conference in Berlin, Germany, on 14 January 2019.
+Academic Publishing in Europe (APE) is an independent, multidisciplinary conference established in 2006 to host an ongoing international debate about the future of scholarly communication and scientific publishing.

 The APE Conference aims at a better understanding of scholarly communication and the role of information in science, education and society.
 Attendees convene to debate about the future of value-added scientific publishing, information dissemination and access to scientific results and offer an independent forum for ‘open minds’.
 Participants include academic, educational, scientific, technological, medical, legal and professional publishers, university presses, researchers, authors, editors, librarians, teachers, learned and professional societies and associations, funding agencies, politicians and policy makers, subscription agencies and booksellers, recruiting agencies, and technology providers.